ramanasha/ScoreKeeperApp/README.md

-# ScoreKeeper-App
+## ScoreKeeperApp
 Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
+Project which comes under Udacity Android Basics Nanodegree Program

-# Project Overview
+## Project Overview
 Design and implement a single screen app that displays information about a fictional small business.

-# What I Learn
+## What I Learn
 With Score Keeper, I will be practicing this skill set, with particular focus on button code, variable scope, and updating views.
 This project is about combining various ideas and skills that i have practiced throughout my learning purpose.
 They include: